 George Herman Ruth, Jr. was born on February 6, 1895, in Baltimore, Maryland.
 When he first began playing professional baseball he was mockingly nicknamed “Dunn’s Babe” because of his close relationship with Jack Dunn (1872-1928), the manager of the Baltimore Orioles.
 The nickname was later shortened to simply “Babe,” or sometimes Bambino (Italian for “baby”).
-Ruth died of throat cancer on August 16, 1948 at age 53.
+He died of throat cancer on August 16, 1948 at age 53.

 What did Babe Ruth do?

-Born into a poor family, young George Ruth was effectively abandoned by his parents to an orphanage at age 7.
+Born to a poor family, young George Ruth was effectively abandoned by his parents to an orphanage at age 7.
 To pass the time, he turned to baseball, where he displayed an amazing natural talent for both pitching and batting.
 At age 19, he was recruited by a talent scout to play for Baltimore’s minor league team, the Orioles, but quickly exceeded expectations and was sold to his first major league team, the Boston Red Sox, later that year.

 During his five years in Boston, Ruth quickly emerged as his team’s star pitcher, throwing a record string of shutout innings and helping the Red Sox score three World Series victories in 1915, 1916, and 1918.
-Ruth’s relationship with management was never good, however, and in 1919 he was sold to the New York Yankees for a record $1,000,000 — perhaps one of the most controversial trades in baseball history.
+Ruth’s relationship with management was never good, however, and in 1919 he was sold to the New York Yankees for a record one million dollars — perhaps one of the most controversial trades in baseball history.

 By this time, Ruth had slowly transitioned away from pitching in favor of playing full-time as an outfielder, and as a Yankee, he was able to redefine himself as all-star slugger.
-Ruth’s seemingly endless supply of home runs helped lead his second team to four World Series wins, and several of the hitting records he racked up in this era — including 60 homers in a single season and an .847 one-season slugging rate, would remained untouchable for decades.
+Ruth’s seemingly endless supply of home runs helped lead his second team to four World Series wins, and several of the hitting records he racked up in this era — including 60 homers in a single season and an .847 one-season slugging rate, would remain untouchable for decades.